Horwitz Publications: James Workman and James Dark Thrillers

 The James Workman mystery/thriller books, including sensational thrillers such as Havoc and Impact, and the James Dark books, such as Operation Scuba and Operation Octopus, written by various Australian authors, were directed primarily at the American pulp market, where they were released by New American Library and Signet Books.

 Recent years

 Horwitz later published educational books and expanded its magazine publishing activities after it wound back its fiction activities in the late 20th century.
 In 2007 the company's website reported that it remained "a leading quality publisher of Australian consumer magazines".
 Its magazine division produced material for the adult, sporting, entertainment, audio visual and children’s markets.
-In 2007 the consumer magazines division of Horwitz Publications was acquired by the private equity group Wolseley Media, which was later known as nextmedia, and which was itself taken over by the Forum Media Group, an international media company headquartered in Munich, Germany.
+In 2007 the consumer magazines division of Horwitz Publications was acquired by the private equity group Wolseley Media, which was later known as nextmedia,Nextmedia pulls the plug on TV Soap magazine, final edition on sale, mediaweek.com.au.
+Retrieved 2 July 2021. and which was itself taken over by the Forum Media Group, an international media company headquartered in Munich, Germany.

-Horwitz Publications has variously published under the name of Horwitz Publications Inc., Horwitz Publishing Inc. Pty.
-Ltd., the Horwitz Group and Horwitz Grahame Pty.
+Horwitz Publications has variously published under the names of Horwitz Publications Inc., Horwitz Publishing Inc. Pty.
+Ltd., Horwitz International, Inc., Horwitz Group Books Pty.
+Ltd. and Horwitz Grahame Pty.
 Ltd. Since 1960 it has been a registered Australian private company with the name Horwitz Publications Pty.
 Ltd.